 The Ultimate Guide to Instagram Reels

 Introducing Instagram Reels: a new way to record 15 to 30-second clips set to music on Instagram.

-If Reels sounds a little familiar, you’ve likely seen the new tab take center stage on the new Instagram navigation bar.
-And, almost everyone is comparing Instagram Reels to TikTok!
+If Instagram Reels sounds a little familiar, it may be because of the new Reels tab that’s taking center stage on the Instagram navigation bar.
+Plus, almost everyone is comparing Instagram Reels to TikTok!